UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 **2. Multi-method approach:** The constraints for the ``randm()`` function need to be previously configured by using different procedures.
 The benefit of this approach is that the constraints only need to be defined once, instead of being repeated on every
 ``randm()`` call, resulting in a code which is more structured and easier to read for complex constraints.
-It also supports multiple ranges, unlike the single-method approach.
+It also supports more combinations of different constraints, such as multiple ranges.

 .. code-block::